chef/chef-web-docs/content/resource_common.md

 {{% resources_common_notification_notifies_syntax %}}

-Changed in Chef Client 12.6 to use `:before` timer with the `notifies` and `subscribes` properties to specify that the action on a notified resource should be run before processing the resource block in which the notification is located.
+Changed in Chef Infra Client 12.6 to use `:before` timer with the `notifies` and `subscribes` properties to specify that the action on a notified resource should be run before processing the resource block in which the notification is located.